-Result: This will lengthen the muscles between the ribs and the hips and open the rib cage.
+Result: This will lengthen the muscles between the ribs and the hips and open the ribcage.

 See the video below 1 Arm Up 1 Arm Down

-3 – Form: Sit up straight and lengthen the spine by sending the crown of head towards the ceiling and tailbone towards the floor.
+3 – Form: Sit up straight and lengthen the spine by sending the crown of your head towards the ceiling and tailbone towards the floor.

 Movement: With your spine lengthened inter lace your fingers together in front of your body.
 With bent elbows and hands close to the chest raise your interlaced hands over the top of your head a few inches and move posterior (to a comfortable position).
-Squeeze your scapulas (the wing bones on your back) together and downward (gently).
+Squeeze your scapulae (the wing bones on your back) together and downward (gently).
 While holding this position pull your elbows away from each other (towards the wall and backwards).
 Count to 15.
 Relax and repeat and often.

 Move Well - Be Well